chaisql/chai/rfcs/001_context.md

 ### Open and New

 Opening a database relies on IO and should be cancelable, but after that operation is completed the database handle itself is long-lived and should not be cancelable, but closable with the `Close()` method.
-However, most of the time, we don't care about how long it takes.
+However, most of the time, we don't care about how long it takes to open a database.

 We currently have two ways of opening a database: